FAMILY FUN SERVICE

 ACTIVITY:

 Who knows WHAT is best for you?
 Who knows WHEN something is good for you?
 Who knows WHY something is not good for you?
 Who knows YOU?
-HEAVENLY FATHER!
+Your HEAVENLY FATHER who loves you.

 WHO, WHY, WHAT, WHERE, WHEN DO WE SERVE?